Uraxii/task-mngr/README.md

 pip install -r requirements.txt
 ```

-4. Logout and login again, then reconnect your printer.

 ## CSV Format

 Your CSV file should use semicolons (`;`) as delimiters and include these columns: